groupdocs/docs.groupdocs.com/content/signature-net/developer-guide/basic-usage/electronic-signature-types/esign-document-with-qr-code-signature.md

 url: signature/net/esign-document-with-qr-code-signature
 title: eSign document with QR-code signature
 weight: 6
-description: This article explains how sign documents with electronic signature as QR-code on document page with GroupDocs.Signature API.
+description: "This article explains how sign documents with electronic signature as QR-code on document page with GroupDocs.Signature API."
 keywords:
 productName: GroupDocs.Signature for .NET
 hideChildren: False